AI Companies Are Using Your Work. Here's What You Can Do About It.

 What rights do I have if an AI was trained on my copyrighted work?

 Your copyright protections remain strong.
 You have the exclusive right to control reproduction of your work, and AI training may infringe on that right.
-Recent developments show promise: Anthropic agreed to a landmark $1.5 billion settlement in 2025, paying authors around $3,000 per work and requiring destruction of improperly acquired content.
-You may have options including sending cease and desist notices, joining class action lawsuits, or pursuing individual legal action.
+Recent developments show promise: Anthropic agreed to a landmark $1.5 billion settlement (pending final court approval, with a fairness hearing set for April 2026), paying authors around $3,000 per work and requiring destruction of improperly acquired content.
+Warner Music also reached licensing deals with AI music companies Suno and Udio in late 2025.
 The legal framework is evolving rapidly in creators' favor.

 Is AI-generated content protected by copyright?

 This actually works in creators' favor.
-The U.S. Copyright Office and courts have consistently ruled that AI-generated content without human authorship cannot be copyrighted.
+In March 2026, the Supreme Court denied certiorari in Thaler v.
+Perlmutter, definitively settling that AI-generated content without human authorship cannot be copyrighted under U.S. law.
 This means AI companies can't claim copyright protection over outputs that directly copy or mimic your original work.
-While content with significant human creative input may receive protection, purely AI-generated content remains in a legal gray zone that doesn't threaten your original copyrights.
+While content with significant human creative input may receive protection, purely AI-generated content has no copyright standing, which strengthens your position as a human creator.

 Should I be concerned about AI companies using my content?